xyproto/wallutils/README.md

   * `xinfo` shows detailed information about the current X setup.
   * `xml2stw` for converting GNOME timed wallpapers to the Simple Timed Wallpaper format.
   * `heic2stw` for extracting the timing information from macOS dynamic wallpapers (`.heic` files) to the Simple Timed Wallpaper format.
   * `vram` for showing the average amount of VRAM that is available for non-integrated GPUs (use `-l` to list all GPUs on the system).
-(This utility is new and needs more testing on different systems).

 ## Included scripts